aschuerch/MBBI_ComputerPracticum/_episodes/09-Genome_Annotation.md

 >
 > Search for the longest ORF.
 If you have found it, click on 'Mark'.
 Submit the longest ORF to BLAST.
 >
 > How will this ORF be annotated?
 Is it a gene or something else?
 What does the gene do?
-Fill your annotation into the
-> [table]() under the header ERR022075_ORF.
 >
 {: .challenge}